mariocpinto/0010_MOOC_Introduction_to_CS_and_Programming_Using_Python/Course_Completion.md

 ## Final Score:

-![Introduction to CS and Programming Using Python - Final Score](Images/Course_Completion.png)
+![Introduction to CS and Programming Using Python - Final Score](Images/Course_Completion.png) The online version of the certificate can be accesses [here](https://courses.edx.org/certificates/8f9a0ad6f7604d5ab96dc4df1d6fff87).

 ![Introduction to CS and Programming Using Python - Course Completion Notice](Images/Course_Completion_Notice.png)